‘GTA 6:’ Rockstar’s Reasons For Delaying The Game’s Announcement And Launch

 Leslie Benzies was the former president of Rockstar North— the original home of the Grand Theft Auto franchise.
 Many credit GTA III and its following installments’ success to Benzies.

-Business Insider observed that the franchise did not become a household name until Benzies stepped in and lead the production of GTA III.
+Business Insider observed that the franchise did not become a household name until Benzies stepped in and led the production of GTA III.
 Digital Trends credited Benzies for making GTA III and Vice City the all-time favorites of many Grand Theft Auto fans today.

 Sadly, Benzies is no longer working for and affiliated with Rockstar—or Take-Two Interactive—in any capacity.
-The last title he worked on for the video game developer was GTA V which to this day is a proven success.
+The last title he worked on for the video game developer was GTA V, which to this day is a proven success.

 Based on past reports about Benzies and his work on the GTA series, he seemed to have contributed greatly to the franchise and may even be dubbed the creative brain behind it–to a certain extent.
 It appears that Benzies was to Grand Theft Auto what Hideo Kojima was to Metal Gear Solid.